awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 2018-11-16 22:46:47,536 INFO Launching worker node at ip: 10.0.1.207
 ```

+Note the location of the host worker file, `/myEFSvolume/host_worker` and the host log file, `/myEFSvolume/host_worker_log`.
+You may need these later for administering or troubleshooting your cluster.

 ### Part 2: Add More Workers to a Training Cluster